Pace Gallery: Controversy

-In 2016, London art dealer James Mayor filed a lawsuit against Arne Glimcher and the Agnes Martin catalogue raisonné committee, arguing that they had hurt the value of 13 works of Martin he sold after they decided not to include them in their catalogue.
+In 2016, London art dealer James Mayor filed a lawsuit against Arne Glimcher and the Agnes Martin catalog raisonné committee, arguing that they had hurt the value of 13 works of Martin he sold after they decided not to include them in their catalog.
 The New York Supreme Court dismissed the lawsuit in 2018.

-In 2017, the CBRE Group alleged that Pace had failed to pay them over $3 million in commissions for advising the gallery during negotiations to redevelop the gallery’s flagship space at 540 West 25th Street with the building’s owner, Weinberg Properties (WP).
+In 2017, the CBRE Group alleged that Pace had failed to pay them over $3 million in commissions for advising the gallery during negotiations to redevelop the gallery's flagship space at 540 West 25th Street with the building's owner, Weinberg Properties (WP).
 By 2022, a United States District Court for the Southern District of New York jury brokerage awarded CBRE $6.3 million in damages.

-In 2020, an investigation by Artnet News revealed allegations that two presidents at Pace, Douglas Baxter and Susan Dunne, had physically and verbally abused employees for nearly two decades.
-Former employees said that Baxter had thrown a phone at one employee's head and an audio recording revealed him telling the Parrish Art Museum's director that a woman who accused Chuck Close of sexual misconduct "should go live in Puerto Rico and be a hurricane victim, or starve in Haiti or Ethiopia, or be a bomb victim in Aleppo."
+In 2020, an investigation by Artnet News revealed allegations that two presidents at Pace, Douglas Baxter, and Susan Dunne, had physically and verbally abused employees for nearly two decades.
+Former employees said that Baxter had thrown a phone at one employee's head, and an audio recording revealed him telling the Parrish Art Museum's director that a woman who accused Chuck Close of sexual misconduct "should go live in Puerto Rico and be a hurricane victim, or starve in Haiti or Ethiopia, or be a bomb victim in Aleppo."
 The gallery launched an investigation into the presidents' conduct and ultimately parted ways with both employees.
 Dunne moved to work at David Zwirner; however, Pace retained Baxter as an advisor.
 The company then restructured its leadership.

-In 2022, Pace Gallery filed a lawsuit in the New York Supreme Court over a fake Georges Seurat drawing purchased for $2 million from a man purporting to be Seurat’s descendant.
+In 2022, Pace Gallery filed a lawsuit in the New York Supreme Court over a fake Georges Seurat drawing purchased for $2 million from a man purporting to be Seurat's descendant.

+In May 2022, days before a Louise Nevelson sculpture was scheduled to hit the Sotheby’s auction block, Glimcher declared the work to be inauthentic.
+Consequently, the Hardie Beloff estate, who consigned the piece to Sotheby’s, filed a lawsuit in the US District Court for Eastern Pennsylvania in April 2024, accusing Pace of purposefully forgoing the sale to protect its control over Nevelson’s market.